feizc/CLIP-MAE/README.md

 ## Results

-We train on the CC-3M dataset and report the performance about retrieval R1@10 and ImageNet zero-shot accuracy compared without reconstruction loss.
+We train on the Conceptual Captions dataset and report the performance about retrieval R1@10 and ImageNet zero-shot accuracy compared without reconstruction loss.

 | Metric | CLIP-MAE | CLIP-MAE + reconstruct |
 |------|------|-----|